 6. Encourage reviews

 Positive and detailed reviews can be rocket fuel for your conversion rate.
 88% of online customers read reviews before deciding to purchase a product – and this is especially true for the Amazon marketplace.
-Many would-be customers don’t even bother on visiting listings that have less than four stars… and the more reviews the better.
+Many would-be customers don’t even bother visiting listings that have less than four stars… and the more reviews the better.
 Encourage your customers to write feedback about their experience with the product.

 Amazon has fairly strict policies on email customers, so realistically there’s two options you should be aware of: use Amazon’s automated order feedback system, or reach out to non-Amazon customers and ask them to review your Amazon listing.